who-blackbird/who-blackbird.github.io/contents/variant-calling.md

 ## Structural Variant Annotation {svannotation}

-In order to perform annotation of the SVs from multiple sources, we will use **AnnotSV**.
+In order to perform annotation of the SVs from multiple sources, we will use [**AnnotSV**](https://lbgi.fr/AnnotSV).

 AnnotSV annotates SVs with information about the genes (OMIM, ClinGen), regulatory elements (enhancders, promoters), pathogenicity (known from dbVar), frequencies (gnomAD, internal) and breakpoints (GC content, repeats) they overlap.

-To run a basic annotation, we will run:
+To run a basic SV annotation, we will exectue the following command:

 ```
 $annotsv -SVinputFile SVs/LRS_SVs.sort.vcf.gz -SVinputInfo 1 \